ishmael07/NYC-High-School-Discord-Bot/README.md

 Welcome to the NYC High School Discord Bot (v1.4.0)!

 Invite Bot To Your Server Here!: coming soon :)
+Join Main Server (for students or those interested):

 This was created for the main purposes of:
 - the NYC High School Discord Server